mishbah/Diving-into-ES2015/README.md

 reference variables.

-You'll notice the second thing we did was change how we were passing arguments into the `taxedPrice` function.
-What we're doing here is using the spread operator to assign all of the values of the `item` object to the object that we are passing into the `taxedPrice` function!
+You'll notice the second thing we did was change how we were passing arguments into the `calculateTax` function.
+What we're doing here is using the spread operator to assign all of the values of the `item` object to the object that we are passing into the `calculateTax` function!
 Now we just need to change the way we call the function in the REPL:

 ```bash